biscalchin/dimention_estimation_By_Bisca/README.md

 # CorrDim Correlation Dimension Estimation By Bisca

 This repository hosts a Python implementation of the CorrDim algorithm, aimed at estimating the Correlation Dimension of datasets.
+Additionally, it includes functions for estimating the local intrinsic dimensionality and packing numbers of a dataset, which are useful in various data analysis scenarios.
 The Correlation Dimension is a measure used to characterize the complexity of fractal objects or structures in data, indicating the minimum number of variables needed to describe the statistical properties of the dataset.
 This implementation is inspired by methods commonly employed in the field of chaos theory and fractal analysis.

 ## Features

 - Efficient computation of the Correlation Dimension using the CorrDim algorithm.
+- Calculation of local intrinsic dimensionality to understand the complexity at different points in the dataset.
+- Estimation of packing numbers to assess the spread and density of the dataset.
 - Utilization of NumPy and SciPy libraries for high-performance numerical operations and pairwise distance computations.
-- Example scripts demonstrating the application of the CorrDim algorithm on synthetic and real-world datasets.
+- Example scripts demonstrating the application of the CorrDim algorithm and additional functions on synthetic and real-world datasets.
 - Support for customizing the range of radius values and the number of points considered for local estimates.

 ## Requirements